brikent/brikent/README.md

 ---

-> *Merging art and analytics to craft stories that make data beautiful, useful, and simple.*
+> *Merging art and analytics to make data useful, simple, and beautiful.*